alkoclick/alkoclick.github.io/README.md

 - I was a prominent Magic:the Gathering judge and community leader, and served as Country Coordinator for Greece
 - [This question](https://scifi.stackexchange.com/questions/226541/what-are-some-examples-of-lovecrafts-racism-in-his-published-short-stories) about whether we have written examples of H.P.
 Lovecraft's racism, led me to turn vegan
 - I have multiple accents of English and I switch between them based on context

+Thanks for being here and reading through this, enjoy your day!